 Advertising your tournament and recruiting golfers is key to any successful golf tournament.
-Though your golf tournament website and online social media channels are likely your go to marketing venue, posting tournament flyers in your community and at the golf club where the tournament will be held is one important way to get the word out.
-Be sure to include the golf club, entry fee, date, and a short promo for your organization on the flyers.
-These golf tournament template flyers may be customized to suit your specific event, and are available in two formats: a one-page flyer, as well as a flyer with tear-away tabs.
-With a little customizing, we hope these flyer templates will offer a great opportunity to boost your event’s visibility.
+Though your golf tournament website and online social media channels are likely your go-to marketing venue, posting tournament flyers in your community and at the golf club where the tournament will be held are important ways to get the word out.
+Include the golf club, entry fee, date, and a short promotional for your organization on the flyers.
+These golf tournament template flyers may be customized to suit your event and are available in two formats: a one-page flyer and a flyer with tear-away tabs.
+We hope these flyer templates will offer a great opportunity to boost your event’s visibility.

 Golf Tournament Document Templates

 Charity golf tournaments must recruit and thank sponsors and players and maintain professional communication with the golf course where the tournament will be held.
 Our Golf Tournament Document Templates are a tournament communication letter set, including sample sponsor solicitation, sponsor confirmation, player confirmation, participant thank you, and golf course confirmation letters.
 Using these templates, you’ll assemble professional communications and sponsor recruitment materials with minimal time and effort.Golf Course Confirmation Letter Player Registration Confirmation Potential Donor Letter Sponsor Solicitation Letter Sponsor Thank You Letter